mana0x7c3/hacking-notes/README.md

 curl -X GET -s http://<ip>/admin --user user:password
 ```

-# Testing estenografia
+## Steganography
 ```
 steghide info <picture.jpg>
 ```
-# Add a user to sudoers to scale privileges thanks of having "tee" command with suid
+## Add a user to sudoers to scale privileges thanks of having "tee" command with suid
 ```sudo
 echo "<user> ALL=(ALL:ALL) ALL" | sudo tee -a /etc/sudoers
 ```